lumel-uk/docker-unifi-controller/README.md

 ## Troubleshooting

-**Q:** Adoption fails, reporting that my devices can't connect to the controller.
+**Q: Adoption fails, reporting that my devices can't connect to the controller.**

-**A:** The server runs in a container, so when it tries to adopt a device, it uses the container's IP - which on my system is in 172.16.0.0/12.
-To fix, go to your Unifi Settings, hit Controller, then enter your Controller Hostname / IP and select *Override inform host with controller hostname/IP*.
+**A:** When adopting a device, the controller needs to tell it where to talk back to; i.e. where the controller is.
+By default, this is autodetected; as this controller runs in a container, the address it finds is the container's private IP - which on my system is in 172.16.0.0/12.

-## Troubleshooting
+To resolve, go to your Unifi Settings, hit Controller, then enter your Controller Hostname / IP and select *Override inform host with controller hostname/IP*.

 ## Author